High School Curriculum

 Unit 4: Civic Action and the Economy: Nation-Building and Taxation

-Ancient Civilization History and World History Tool
+Ancient Civilization History & World History Resources

-Native Knowledge 360° - PNW Inquiries - Grades 9-12
+Native Knowledge 360°-PNW Inquiries - Grades 9-12

 This inquiry provides perspectives from Native American community members, images, objects, and other sources to help students and teachers understand the important connections between foods and cultures for Native People of the Pacific Northwest.
 Discover how Native Nations of the Pacific Northwest take action to protect and sustain salmon, water, and homelands.